AxiSEMunity/AxiSEM3D/doc/Installation.md

 `Metis` | mesh partitioning | 5.1.0 | Both 32- and 64-bit builds are accepted.
 `NetCDF` | intensive structured IO | 4.7.1 | Parallel build is supported but not mandatory.

-Before the installation, we can create a directory to store the dependencies:
+Before the installation, one can create a directory to store the dependencies:
 ```bash
 $ mkdir -p axisem3d_dependencies && cd $_
 $ export AXISEM3D_DEPENDS_DIR=$PWD